BEFORE THE STATE BOARD OF EQUALIZATION

 26. In determining the meaning "business" we must also be mindful of the

 practical effect of interpretation of the term.
-Article 1, Section 34 of the Wyoming
+Article 1, Section 34 of the

-urged by the DOR the purchaser of the only store owned by a person would not be liable for
+interpretation urged by the DOR the purchaser of the only store owned by a

+person would not be liable for sales tax.
+If a person owned two stores and sold

+corporation for each store and sold one, the purchaser would not be liable for

 sales tax.
-If a person owned two stores and sold one, the purchaser would be liable for

-sales tax.
-If that same person formed a corporation for each store and sold one, the

-purchaser would not be liable for sales tax.
-If a person owned five stores and sold one,
+If a person owned five stores and sold one, two or three stores, the

-two or three stores, the purchaser would be liable for sales tax.
-However the purchaser
+purchaser would be liable for sales tax.
+However the purchaser would not be

-intended by the legislature.
+was intended by the legislature.

-27. Further support for our conclusion is found in the F.T.C.'s expressed purpose for
+27. Further support for our conclusion is found in the F.T.C.'s expressed

-requiring the divestitures:
+purpose for requiring the divestitures:

 E. The purpose of the divestitures is to ensure the continuation of the Assets To Be Divested as ongoing viable enterprises engaged in the Supermarket business and to remedy the lessening of competition resulting from the Acquisition alleged in the Commission's complaint.

-Proposed Agreement Containing Consent Order, In the Matter of the Kroger Co.,
+Proposed Agreement Containing Consent Order, In the Matter of the Kroger

-FTC File No. 991-0024 (May 27, 1999).
+Co., FTC File No. 991-0024 (May 27, 1999).

 28. We conclude that "business" as used in Wyo.
 Stat.

-39-15-101(a)(vii)(M) means a commercial enterprise capable of continued operation.
+39-15-101(a)(vii)(M) means a commercial enterprise capable of continued

 29. We further conclude that each of the supermarkets purchased by Petitioner

-constituted a business for purposes of the business sale exclusion found at Wyo.
+constituted a business for purposes of the business sale exclusion found at

+Wyo.
 Stat.
 39-15-101(a)(vii)(M).

-30. Because the parties stipulated that Petitioner purchased all or substantially all
+30. Because the parties stipulated that Petitioner purchased all or

-of the tangible personal property used at each of the supermarkets and continues to use
+substantially all of the tangible personal property used at each of the

-the property in the operation of the supermarkets, we need not address the second issue
+supermarkets, we need not address the second issue raised by the parties

-raised by the parties concerning meaning of "substantially all of the assets of the
+concerning meaning of "substantially all of the assets of the business."

-31. We hold DOR has failed to carry its ultimate burden of persuasion to show a taxable
+31. We hold DOR has failed to carry its ultimate burden of persuasion to show

-event occurred in this case.
+a taxable event occurred in this case.

 THIS SPACE INTENTIONALLY LEFT BLANK